PoisotLab/ms_network_prediction/manuscript.md

 inference have utility, however, in order for ecology to develop as a predictive science [@Evans2012PreEco], interest has grown in developing models that are used not just for description of data, but also for prediction.
-Predictive models use _the forward problem_, where the aim is to predict new values of the output $y$ given an input $x$ and our estimate value of $\theta$ [@Stouffer2019AllEco].
+Predictive models are based in _the forward problem_, where the aim is to predict new values of the output $y$ given an input $x$ and our estimate value of $\theta$ [@Stouffer2019AllEco].
 Because the forward problem relies on an estimate of
 $\theta$, then, the problem of inference is nested within the forward problem